pallets/flask/docs/signals.rst

 Signals and Flask's Request Context
 -----------------------------------

-Signals fully support :ref:`reqcontext` when receiving signals.
+Signals fully support :ref:`request-context` when receiving signals.
 Context-local variables are consistently available between :data:`~flask.request_started` and :data:`~flask.request_finished`, so you can rely on :class:`flask.g` and others as needed.
 Note the limitations described in :ref:`signals-sending` and the :data:`~flask.request_tearing_down` signal.

 Decorator Based Signal Subscriptions